 Commitment rings are a type of non-engagement ring.
 Simply put, giving your partner a commitment ring does not equate to asking their hand for marriage.

 A commitment ring can be given at any point in your relationship.
-You can exchange commitment rings years before an engagement, sometime after the marriage, on your golden anniversary, or even in lieu of a wedding altogether.
+You can exchange commitment rings years before an engagement, sometime after the marriage, or on your golden anniversary.
+You can even wear a commitment ring without marriage plans.

 Not getting married at all, but rather staying engaged for an indefinite amount of time, is called a “forever engagement.”
 Couples may see marriage as old-fashioned, restrictive, too laborious to plan, or too expensive to carry out.
 A commitment ring is perfect for these couples; it is a physical manifestation and symbol of their dedication to each other.